ccs-amsterdam/compendium-checklist/showme-tutorials/myfirstgithub-page.md

 ```

 The message at the end of the commit should be something related to what the commit contains - maybe it's a new feature, maybe it's a bug fix, maybe it's just fixing a typo.
-Don't put a message like "asdfadsf" or "foobar".
+Don't put a message like "<em>asdfadsf</em>" or "<em>foobar</em>".
 That makes the other people who see your commit sad.
 Very, very, sad.

 <h3 id="step6">6.
 Create a new branch</h3>

-Now that you've made a new commit, let's try something a little more advanced.

-Say you want to make a new feature but are worried about making changes to the main project while developing the feature.
-This is where git branches come in.
+What if you want to try out some code, and you do not want to make changes to the main project, until you know the new code is running?
+This is where <a href="https://git-scm.com/docs/git-branch" target="_blank"><code>git branch</code></a> come in.

 Branches allow you to move back and forth between 'states' of a project.
 For instance, if you want to add a new page to your website you can create a new branch just for that page without affecting the main part of the project.
-Once you're done with the page, you can merge your changes from your branch into the primary branch.
+Once you're done with the page, you can <a href="https://git-scm.com/docs/git-merge" target="_blank">merge</a> your changes from your branch into the primary branch.
 When you create a new branch, Git keeps track of which commit your branch 'branched' off of, so it knows the history behind all the files.

 Let's say you are on the primary branch and want to create a new branch to develop your web page.
-Here's what you'll do: Run git checkout -b <my branch name>.
-This command will automatically create a new branch and then 'check you out' on it, meaning git will move you to that branch, off of the primary branch.
+Here's what you'll do: <a href="https://git-scm.com/docs/git-checkout" target="_blank"><code>Run git checkout -b [my branch name]</code></a>.
+This command will automatically create a new branch and then 'check you out' on it, meaning git will move you to that branch, off of the primary (master) branch.

-After running the above command, you can use the git branch command to confirm that your branch was created:
+After running the above command, you can use the <a href="https://git-scm.com/docs/git-branch" target="_blank"><code>git branch</code></a> command to confirm that your branch was created:

 ```shell
 joetheplumber:myproject joetheplumber$ git branch